Gunman kills 19 children, 2 teachers in Texas school rampage

 “It hit home for everybody,” he said.

-Staff members in scrubs and devastated victims’ relatives could be seen weeping as they walked out of Uvalde Memorial Hospital, which said 13 children were taken there.
-Another hospital reported a 66-year-old woman was in critical condition.
+Staff members in scrubs and devastated victims’ relatives could be seen weeping as they left Uvalde Memorial Hospital, which many of the children were taken.
+Three children and an adult were being treated at a San Antonio hospital, where two of them — a 66-year-old woman and 10-year-old girl — were reported in serious condition.

-Officials did not immediately reveal a motive, but they identified the assailant as Salvador Ramos, a resident of the community about 85 miles (135 kilometers) west of San Antonio.
-Law enforcement officials said he acted alone.

-Uvalde, home to about 16,000 people, is about 75 miles (120 kilometers) from the border with Mexico.
-Robb Elementary, which has nearly 600 students in second, third and fourth grades, is in a mostly residential neighborhood of modest homes.
+Uvalde, home to about 16,000 people, is about 75 miles (120 kilometers) from the Mexican border.
+Robb Elementary, which has nearly 600 students in second, third and fourth grades, is a single-story brick structure in a mostly residential neighborhood of modest homes.

 The attack came as the school was counting down to the last days of the school year with a series of themed days.
 Tuesday was to be “Footloose and Fancy,” with students wearing nice outfits.